capotej/capotej.github.com/source/_posts/2008-10-28-so-you-want-to-click-that-button.markdown

 ---
 layout: post
 title: "So you want to click that button?"
 date: 2008-10-28 21:05
 comments: false
+permalink: /post/56866975/so-you-want-to-click-that-button
 categories:
 ---

  # Julio Capote
 ## This is an archived post